macstringer/old-macstringer/index.markdown

   <div class="padder">
     <h1> Jeffrey "Mac" Stringer </h1>
     <div class="textSizer1"> <p>
     Hi I'm Mac!
 Welcome to my website!
-Currently I'm a student at Duke University, interested in a lot of things including but not limited to politics,computer science, environmental science, design, and Chinese.
+Currently I'm a student at Duke University, interested in a lot of things including, but not limited to, politics,computer science, environmental science, design, and Chinese.
     </p>
     </div>
   </div>